xcv58/meteor-collectionapi/README.md

     // Add the collection Players to the API "/players" path collectionApi.addCollection(Players, 'players', {
       // All values listed below are default
-      authToken: undefined,                   // Require this string to be passed in on each request
+      authToken: undefined,                   // Require this string to be passed in on each request.
+      authenticate: undefined, // function(token, method, requestMetadata) {return true/false}; More details can found in [Authenticate Function](#Authenticate-Function).
       methods: ['POST','GET','PUT','DELETE'],  // Allow creating, reading, updating, and deleting
       before: {  // This methods, if defined, will be called before the POST/GET/PUT/DELETE actions are performed on the collection.
                  // If the function returns false the action will be canceled, if you return true the action will take place.